jhandel/spec-kit-nodejs/templates/commands/checklist.md

 ---
 description: Generate a custom checklist for the current feature based on user requirements.
-scripts:
-  sh: scripts/bash/check-prerequisites.sh --json
-  ps: scripts/powershell/check-prerequisites.ps1 -Json
-  js: npx specify check-prerequisites --json
+script: npx specify check-prerequisites --json
 ---

 ## Checklist Purpose: "Unit Tests for English"